sophieloiz/brain-tissues-segmentation/README.md

 The idea of this architecture is to replace the convolutions in U-Net on each level with ResBlocks in order to improve the performance of our previous model.
 The residual blocks with skip connections helped in making a deeper and deeper convolution neural network.

-The general architecture of the Unet with ResBlocks is detailled bellow:
+The general architecture of the Unet with ResBlocks is detailled below:

 ![](https://github.com/sophieloiz/brain-tissues-segmentation/blob/master/img/U-Resnet_architecture.png)